lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/densenet.md

         return self.avg_pool(x)
 ```

-Apply a transition layer with 10 channels to the output of the dense block in the previous example.
-This reduces the number of output channels to 10, and halves the height and width.

 Aplique uma camada de transição com 10 canais à saída do bloco denso no exemplo anterior.
 Isso reduz o número de canais de saída para 10 e divide a altura e a largura pela metade.

 ```{.python .input}